 Madrid doesn’t exactly go out of its way to cater for bicycles.
 But things have been changing slowly to accommodate more two-wheeled traffic, especially with the rise of electric bike-sharing services such as BiciMAD.

 Lifestyle in Madrid

 There’s a great mix of the classic and contemporary in Madrid, with a wide range of attractions to delight any discerning taste.
 First stop would probably be the Prado Museum, displaying pieces by Botticelli and Rembrandt, closely followed by the Thyssen and the Reina Sofia, which focus on Spanish artwork from the 20th century.
-Families will love the Naval Museum and can relax among the lakes, fountains and cafes in the Parque del Buen Retiro.
+Families will love the Naval Museum, and they can relax among the lakes, fountains and cafés in the Parque del Buen Retiro.

 Those looking for the stereotypical ‘fun in the sun’ will be sorely disappointed.
 While travelling to the coast isn’t difficult to organise, Madrid does not offer the atmosphere and seaside allure of Valencia or Barcelona.
 But the weather is still warm and pleasant for those looking to escape the cold of northern European countries.